WISPO-POP/PowerModelsWildfire.jl/README.md

 ```
 Pkg> add https://github.com/WISPO-POP/PowerModelsWildfire.jl.git
 ```

+In addition to the code itself, this package also contains the test case data we used in our publication.
+This data can be downloaded [here](https://github.com/WISPO-POP/PowerModelsWildfire.jl/blob/master/test/networks/RTS_GMLC_risk.m).

-If you find this code useful, we kindly request that you cite our [publication](https://arxiv.org/abs/2004.07156):
+We hope you will find this code and/or the test case useful!
+If you want to use either the code or the test case, we kindly request that you cite our [publication](https://arxiv.org/abs/2004.07156):

 ```
 @article{rhodes2020balancing,